 - Bachelor of Business Administration

 - Bachelor of Science with majors in Criminal Justice, Homeland Security, Interdisciplinary Studies (includes teacher certification), and Kinesiology and Human Performance.

 - Master of Business Administration

-- Master of Education: Emphasis in Diagnostician, Counselor Education, Educational Leadership, and Reading Specialist
+- Master of Education: Emphasis in Diagnostician, Counselor Education, Educational Instructional Technology (add), Educational Leadership, Reading(delete), and Superintendent certification(add).

 - Master of Science in Criminal Justice

 - Master of Science in Homeland Security

 - Master of Science in Health and Human Performance